 By Leika Kihara and Daniel Leussink

-Market expectations of imminent easing grew after the BOJ pledged in July to act “without hesitation” and pre-emptively to fend off risks that could knock the economy off the path towards achieving its elusive 2% inflation target.
+In July, it pledged to act pre-emptively to fend off risks that could knock the economy off the path toward achieving its inflation goal.

 That was followed by a warning last month that the BOJ would use its October rate review to look more thoroughly at overseas risks, stoking market speculation of immediate action.

 But analysts have said the hurdle for easing further, such as by deepening negative rates, is high given the strain ultra-low rates is already inflicting on commercial banks.

 S&P Global Ratings warned on Tuesday that Japanese regional banks will see core operating profits fall by 21% if the BOJ deepens negative rates.

 Also giving the BOJ more breathing room, the yen <JPY=> has shown some signs of steadying recently.
 Some analysts have forecast that sharp yen gains, which would further pressure exports, could prod the bank into action.

 ($1 = 108.6900 yen)

 (Additional reporting by Tetsushi Kajimoto, Kaori Kaneko, David Dolan and Mari Saito; Editing by Jacqueline Wong and Stephen Coates)